-Dallas, whose native talent as a drummer asserted itself less than two years ago, has been playing his drums along with a recorded rock song in his basement during the stay-at-home quarantine for the COVID-19 pandemic.
+Dallas, whose native talent as a drummer asserted itself less than two years ago, has been playing his drums along with recorded rock songs in his basement during the stay-at-home COVID-19 quarantine.

 The youth will join the Rockers at 8 p.m.
 Saturday (May 23) during an indoor concert, live from the Ocracoke Community Center, in honor of the Ocracoke Volunteer Fire Department (OVFD), which would normally be putting on its annual fundraiser, the Firemen’s Ball on Memorial Day Weekend.
 COVID-19 precautions continue to prevent mass gatherings of people.

 One of Dallas’s recent installments, all filmed by his mother, Emilie Burrus Mason, is a James Gang number in “Quarantine concert #33.”
 In it, younger brother, Asher, prefaces the performance with a joke.